v-gajjar/minesweeper-docs/README.md

 - Run the production build
 - Deploy the updated site

-If needed, add your specific deployment target here.
+If a specific deployment provider is used, document it here.

 ---